DNA-and-Natural-Algorithms-Group/multistrand/README.md

 ### Troubleshooting ###

-Q: On OS X, I get the following errors when I try to make:
+Q: On OSX, I get the following error when I try to make:
 ```
 In file included from system/utility.cc:16:
 In file included from ./include/move.h:29: